How much does a party wall agreement cost in the UK?

 Guide prices for the agreement, scaled with the same regional multipliers as the calculator.
 Not quotes.

-London and the South East run above the national figures, mainly on surveyor fees.
+Prices in London and the South East run above the national figures, mainly on surveyor fees.

 Common questions